 The results of two independent surveys published in the British Medical Journal in 2001 (MacPherson et al, White et al, both BMJ September 2001) concluded that the risk of serious adverse reaction to acupuncture is less than 1 in 10,000.
 The needles used are single-use, sterile, and disposable.
 Responses to treatment can sometimes include tiredness or mild dizziness, and very occasionally minor bruising may occur.
 However, all such reactions are short-lived.

-As members of the British Acupuncture Council (BAcC) we are required to have a minimum of 3 years full-time training in the theory and clinical practice of acupuncture and western biomedical sciences.
-We are bound by the BAcC’s strict Codes of Safe Practice, Ethical and Professional Conduct and stringent standards of hygiene and sterilisation which have been approved by the Department of Heath and provide protection against the transmission of infectious disease.
+Acupuncturists are bound by strict Codes of Safe Practice, Ethical and Professional Conduct and stringent standards of hygiene and sterilisation which have been approved by the Department of Heath and provide protection against the transmission of infectious disease.